 My leadership and professional journey started with employment as a community center manager for the City of Jacksonville, Florida.
 Other positions I have held include personnel and benefits specialist for Westinghouse Electric Corporation’s Offshore Power Systems; assistant campaign director with United Way of Metropolitan Atlanta; and consultant with Coleman Management Consultants.

 In 1999, I was selected as one of 14 women internationally for the acclaimed Leadership Foundation Fellows Program of the International Women’s Forum.
 Today, I am a Global Director of the International Women’s Forum and serve on the board of directors of IWF Georgia.
-I also currently serve on the boards of directors of the Atlanta Women’s Foundation, and the Mattie C. Stewart Foundation based in Birmingham, Alabama.

 I am a graduate of Jacksonville University (Florida) with a degree in Political Science and Government.
 I am also a graduate of Harvard University Graduate School of Business Advanced Management, International Senior Managers Program (AMP 157).